A new set of tools for goodness-of-fit validation: Introduction

 A second route focusses mainly on error risks by testing, via formal goodness-of-fit (GoF) procedures, the null hypothesis that the model holds.
-A large number of test statistics have been derived for such problems (for testing the GoF to the Gaussian distribution, Arnastauskait\'e et al. (2021) list 40 such tests) which allow controlling the type I error risk.
+A large number of test statistics have been derived for such problems (for testing the GoF to the Gaussian distribution, Arnastauskait\'e, Ruzgas \& Braz\'enas (2021) list 40 such tests) which allow controlling the type I error risk.
 Regarding the type II error (i.e. not rejecting an invalid model and thus stopping prematurely the modelling process), an enormous amount of work has been accomplished, both theoretically and empirically, to understand the respective power of the various proposals and to derive a generally good solution for specific problems.
-In particular, regarding the Gaussian distribution again, a long series of simulation experiments have been conducted (see Arnastauskait\'e et al. (2021) and references therein) to characterize the effectiveness of popular proposals.
+In particular, regarding the Gaussian distribution again, a long series of simulation experiments have been conducted (see Arnastauskait\'e, Ruzgas \& Braz\'enas, 2021 and references therein) to characterize the effectiveness of popular proposals.
 A first drawback is that it is not easy to decide, in view of the data at hand, upon an appropriate GoF test among this plethora of solutions.
 Another drawback is that when the chosen test rejects, the user is often left with little information about the defects of the model.
-This makes it difficult to pursue the modelling process.
+This makes it difficult to pursue the modelling.

-A few exceptions are the well-known Pearson $\chi^{2}$-test and the $\chi^{2}$-type smooth test introduced by Neyman (1937), to which sets of components can be associated.
+A few exceptions are the well-known Pearson $\chi^{2}$-test and the smooth test introduced by Neyman (1937), to which sets of components can be associated.
 Each component reacts to specific departures and if these can be discerned, their inspection can help a user gain some insights about where the model is at fault.
-Below, we discuss some problems arising when $\beta$ is known.
-Both approaches have been extended to the case of unknown $\beta$ but even more serious difficulties occur.
+Below, we discuss some problems arising with these tests when $\beta$ is known.
+Both approaches have been extended to unknown $\beta$ but then more serious difficulties occur.